Organizing the day for music.

 When I hear that someone doesn’t have the time to practice, I first look into their schedule and gauge where we can find a few minutes here and there to get the job done.
 I am an understanding teacher and try to cater the load of assignments to what the student can manage (Third tip: don’t be absolute like “I’m going to achieve this for this week”, instead learn to manage yourself and your expectations.
 The goal is not to be frustrated).

-Remember, the time you spend on the drums or the piano, is your time.
-It is about you.
-Whatever it is you do, that’s the time you can claim for yourself.
-And, above all else, never forget: It’s suppose to be fun.
+Remember, the time spent on your instrument, whether it’s piano, drums, or any other is your time.
+It’s about you.
+Whatever the activity, it’s time you can claim for yourself.
+And, most importantly, never forget: It’s supposed to be fun!